 Like all domestic contracts discussed, there are specific requirements that must be met in order for a Separation Agreement to be legally binding and enforceable.

-Rest assured that at Noori Law, we know how to ensure that your domestic contracts are binding and enforceable while ensuring that it accurately reflects your intentions/desires.
-Contact us now!
+Rest assured that our family lawyers at Noori Law in Etobicoke, know how to ensure that your domestic contracts are binding and enforceable while ensuring that it accurately reflects your intentions/desires.
+Contact us to book a consultation today!